 Transcending the Kathmandu Valley

 The production of carpets in Kathmandu has had a transformative effect on both the Tibetan refugee population and the native Nepali people.
 It is an industry which during its ascent, golden years, and decline – in volume – provided much needed foreign exchange for a country dependent upon such transactions.
 It created wealth both in Nepal and abroad, and it has undoubtably contributed to an increased standard of living in the country of Nepal.
-Likewise, carpetry in Nepal has transcended its ethnographic origins in Tibetan culture and traditions, merging harmoniously with the people of Nepal, and the demands of Western consumers upon which the commercialized trade of today depends.

 Brave Conversations | Over Coffee